salesforce/omakase/readme.md

 Build jars from source by cloning this project locally and running `mvn install` from the project root (must have Java and Maven installed).

 Or you can download a jar from [releases].
 Note that no dependencies are included in the release jars.
-The two main dependencies are Guava and slf4j-api.
+The only main dependency is Guava.
 See the pom.xml file for more details.
-Only the non-test dependencies are required for usage.

 Usage
 -----